On seeded subgraph-to-subgraph matching: The ssSGM Algorithm and matchability information theory: Background and overview

-In the present work, we consider the problem of finding the best-matched pair of subgraphs (of a fixed order) in a pair of graphs, simultaneously optimally aligning these subgraphs, also incorporating any seeds; this seeded subgraph-subgraph matching problem is described in Section~\ref{sec:ssgmp}. {\bf Our contributions are two-fold:} {\bf First}, in Section \ref{sec:ssSGMalg} we develop the ssSGM algorithm to efficiently, approximately solve this problem; it incorporates several significant modifications to the Frank-Wolfe methodology of the SGM Algorithm \cite{sgm} for seeded graph matching.
-Sections~\ref{sec:exp},~\ref{sec:real} illustrate ssSGM with simulations and real-data experiments. {\bf Our second contribution} is an information-theoretic result in Section \ref{section:theo}; if there is a latent alignment of a pair of subgraphs across the pair of graphs, we provide and prove mild conditions where the exact solution of the subgraph-subgraph matching problem recovers the latent alignment.
+{\bf Our contributions are two-fold:} {\bf First}, in Section \ref{sec:ssSGMalg} we develop the ssSGM algorithm to efficiently, approximately solve the seeded subgraph subgraph matching problem; it incorporates several modifications to the Frank-Wolfe methodology of the SGM Algorithm \citet{sgm} for seeded graph matching.
+Sections~\ref{sec:exp},~\ref{sec:real} illustrate ssSGM with simulations and real-data experiments. {\bf Our second contribution} is an information-theoretic result in Section~\ref{section:theo}; if there is a latent alignment of a pair of subgraphs across the pair of graphs, we provide and prove mild conditions where the exact solution of the subgraph-subgraph matching problem recovers the latent alignment.
+These results are of note in that much of the information theoretic thresholds in the literature are developed in the setting of perfectly-overlapping random graphs; notable exceptions include \citet{sussman2018matched,yang2023structural} which are focused on subgraph detection rather than subgraph alignment.
 Discussion follows in Section~\ref{sec:discussion}.